mrigor87/department/README.md

 #Staff accounting.

 ##Description
  This is Maven multi-module project on Java 8, which contains two main parts.
 The first part is RESTful service (in-memory HSQLDB, Spring JDBC).
-The second one is web-application which uses this REST API and provides UI (Spring RestTemplate, Bootstrap, jQuery)
+The second one is web-application which uses this REST API and provides UI (Spring RestTemplate, Spring MVC, Bootstrap, jQuery)

 REST API: